borneq/qedytor/README.md

 But we tested with MinGW in Windows, therefore need call [cmake .. -G "MinGW Makefiles"]<br>
 first add gcc to path, for example d:\Qt\Qt5.12.0\Tools\mingw730_64\bin\ directory. next call make , for Linux is enough type "make".<br>
-3.libdcpcrypt.a move/copy from build directory to bin, after creating "bin" in qeditor.<br>
+3.libdcpcrypt.a move/copy from build directory to bin, after creating "bin" in qedytor.<br>
 4.Go to hisyntax directory and run Qt Creator with qedytor\hisyntax\src\hisyntax.pro config it (in Windows was tested with MinGW) build release or debug version.<br>
 5.Copy qedytor\hisyntax\build-hisyntax-Desktop_Qt_5_12_0_MinGW_64_bit-Release\release\libhisyntax.a